 Brigadiers and Colonels who have vacated the appointment of Aide-de-Camp to the King will, on retirement, wear the Royal Cypher (in miniature) immediately above the stars.
-The crown which is part of the badges of rank will also serve as the crown which is part of the Royal Cypher and Crown.
+The crown which was part of the badges of rank will also serve as a crown which is part of the Royal Cypher and crown.